Arjun333washere/Arjun333washere/README.md

 ### <div align="center">I'm Arjun S, a webdeveloper / aspiring web3 developer </div>

-- 🔭 I’m currently working as a web3 intern in Smallcap.ai
+- 🔭 working at deepblue research

-- 🌱 I’m currently learning Hyperledger and various blockchain .
+- 🌱 I’m currently learning how to use ai to make money !!!.

-- ❓ Ask me about anything related to Python Django Stack and related technologies
+- ❓ Ask me about anything related to Python Django Stack and related

 - ⚡ Fun fact: I am trying to be soo good that one day i could be a indie hacker